Duty of Care: The Three Types of Employers

-In a recent blog post, we discussed what “duty of care” means in the workplace.
-But when it comes to duty of care, there isn’t just a box to check.
+One of the most frequent questions we get from customers is what “duty of care” means in the workplace.
+But, when it comes to duty of care, there isn’t just a box to check.
 Preparedness and readiness come on a spectrum.
 The most successful companies are those that go above and beyond when it comes to their employees’ health and safety.

 Why Putting Employees First Matters